"C" Is for Corpse: Plot summary

 The novel begins with Kinsey at the gym, rehabilitating herself from injuries sustained at the end of B is for Burglar.
 While there, she meets Bobby Callahan, a twenty-three-year-old who was nearly killed when his car went off the road nine months ago.
 Bobby is convinced that the car crash, which killed his friend Rick, was an attempt on his life.
 He suspects that he may still be in danger, so he hires Kinsey to investigate.
 Having lost some of his memories and cognitive faculties as a result of the crash, he can only vaguely articulate why he thinks someone wants to kill him, referring to some information in a red address book that he can no longer locate.

 Kinsey takes the case despite little information, having taken a liking to Bobby.
-She meets his rich but dysfunctional family: Glen, his mother is an heiress on her third marriage to Derek Wenner, whose daughter Kitty is a 17-year-old drug user and is seriously ill with anorexia.
+She meets his rich but dysfunctional family: Glen, his mother is an heiress who is married to her third husband, Derek Wenner, whose daughter Kitty is a 17-year-old drug user and is seriously ill with anorexia.
 Glen has spared no expense in seeking treatment and counseling for Bobby.
 He is depressed further due to Rick's death, his own injuries, and the loss of his prospects at medical school.
 A few days later, Bobby dies in another car crash, which is attributed to a seizure while driving.
 Kinsey thinks this is the delayed result of the first crash and thus a successful murder.
 Kinsey investigates several people: Kitty stands to inherit 2 million dollars from Bobby's will; Derek insured Bobby's life for a large sum without Glen's knowledge; and Rick's parents blame Bobby for their son's death.